COVID-19 and Access Rights (updated 23 September 2020)

 The current advice is:

 - You may meet outdoors with members of one other household, up to a maximum group size of 6, for exercise or activity.
+Children under the age of 12 do not need to follow this rule.

 - You can excercise and take part in non-contact outdoor leisure activities (such as angling, horse riding, golf, outdoor tennis, hiking, water sports etc.)